muratk3n/thirdwave/en/README.md

 ---

-I've had cases with notebooks when keyboard repair too bothersome, whole comp had to be replaced.
+I've had cases with notebooks when keyboard repair was too bothersome, whole comp had to be replaced.
 This way u cld simply replace the external keyboard.